zherring/zherring.github.io/hackathon/index.md

 So why do you have such a dumb, goofy grin?
 {: .q }
-Oh, we threw a hackathon and it was stellar.
-Seriously, one of the most rewarding projects in my career.
+Oh, we threw an in-house hackathon.
+Participation was massive, and we destroyed work silos that had been dogging major projects for the last 12 months.
+The results were such that the directors and VPs have asked us to 'take it on the road,' and replicate the hackathon in other EMC offices across the country.
+Seriously, one of the most rewarding projects in my career..

 But a hackathon?
 That’s a little played, isn’t it?
 {: .q }